indrz/indrz-doc/README.md

 indrz is open source software API to provide indoor maps and routing directions. indrz will allow you to integrate indoor maps and routing services into your homepage or application.
- If you work at a university or other organization and need an online wayfinder [www.indrz.com] (www.indrz.com) will offer our services to build or host it for you.
+ If you work at a university or other organization and need an online wayfinder [indrz.com](https://indrz.com) will offer our services to build or host it for you.
 Our business model is like Mapbox, free open source software and payed services such as data conversion, preparation or import.
-The [www.indrz.com] (www.indrz.com) cloud based platform can host the solution for you.
+The [indrz.com](https://indrz.com) cloud based platform can host the solution for you.

 Indrz was developed out of the need to quickly communicate how to get from point A to point B in a complex set of buildings.
 Being late for your first class is never a good thing, so to help the students out indrz was born.

+### Contact & community
+Communication is simple via email ([office@gomogi.com](mailto:office@gomogi.com)).
+All other discussion should happen  [relevant GitHub issues page](https://github.com/indrz/indrz-frontend/issues).

+### Hey join us, get involved
+indrz would love your help.
+There are more than enough things to get done so we would love your help.
+We need people to help out submit bugs, suggest features, write documentation and contribute code.

 ## Supported and built by: